Early Career and Mid-Career Book Prizes

 - The author must have had an association with an Australian university at the time of writing and/or publication of the book (for example, the book was based on a PhD submitted at an Australian university, the author is associated with an Australian university in a staff, casual or adjunct position, or in the form of a visiting fellowship etc.)

-Those applying for the prize will be asked to fill out the Early Career Book Prize nomination form, which asks for:
+Members applying for the prize must fill out the Early Career Book Prize application form, which asks for:

 - Name and institutional affiliation